mjdecker/mjdecker.github.io/_syllabi/software-testing-online.md

 #### Other Notes: ####
 * It is the student’s responsibility to make sure all files are in the repository or Canvas (as required) and thusly, properly submitted by the due date.
 Files not in the repository/Canvas are not accessible by the instructor and thus are not turned in.
-* When a version control system is required to be used for an exercise/project, good practices are required (i.e., incrementally developed, committing each increment, and writing good commit messages Links to an external site.).
+* When a version control system is required to be used for an exercise/project, good practices are required (i.e., incrementally developed, committing each increment, and writing [good commit messages]).
 * All programs must compile and run correctly as specified with the exercise/project.
 This may require running on a remote machine.
 * In order that work can be graded and returned promptly, late work will not be accepted without a valid excuse.
 It is up to the student to make up any missed material.
 * Make-ups of any work for this class will only be given in the case of a documented, valid emergency.
 I encourage you to contact me if an emergency arises.